 Before Dave Mason enjoyed success as a solo artist in the 1970s and '80s, he made his mark on musical history while securing a place in the Rock & Roll Hall of Fame as co-founder of Traffic along with Jim Capaldi, Steve Winwood and Chris Wood in 1967.

 Through mid-May, the artist is hitting the road, shelving some of his own solo material in favor of highlighting his short-lived career with Winwood, Capaldi and Wood on what Mason is calling his "Traffic Jam Tour."
 He will be making a stop at The Ridgefield Playhouse January 9, and will bounce back to Connecticut for a set at Norfolk's Infinity Hall January 16.

-The Newtown Juggling & Circus Arts Club will be meeting from 3-5 pm on Saturday, November 23.
-The club will be at its winter location: in the Auxiliary Gym of Reed Intermediate School, 3 Trades Lane in Newtown.
+The Newtown Juggling & Circus Arts Club will be meeting from 3 to 5 pm on Saturday, January 4, at Reed Intermediate School Auxiliary Gym, 3 Trades Lane.
+Any last minute changes can be found on the club’s public Facebook page.
 Members love to teach juggling and related skills.
-No experience is required, and all ages are welcome.
+No experience is required.
+All ages are welcome.

 UPDATE: Due to the flooding, damage and remediation at the library this week, this program has been cancelled. ***** The next meeting of The Genealogy Club of Newtown will take place on Wednesday, January 8, at C.H.
 Booth Library.
 The meeting will start at 7 pm but a help desk will be available one half hour before the meeting for those in need of extra help with a research problem.
 This month’s speaker will be Harlan Jessup, who will discuss “Getting There Is Half The Fun: Genealogy Libraries in Connecticut and The Hudson Valley.”